COVID-19 Coronavirus Crisis and Your Taxes

 - Read about the federal government's Economic Impact Payments (EIP) / stimulus checks.
 There are three rounds of payments.
 If you did not get one or more stimulus payments and you think you were supposed to get them, you can claim the "recovery rebate" on your tax return.
 Learn more about the EIPs and the recovery rebate.
 Ask for tax filing advice about this process before you send in your return.

 - Unemployment benefits and your taxes: Normally, unemployment compensation is taxed.
 But if your modified adjusted gross income (AGI) is less than $150,000, the American Rescue Plan excludes from income up to $10,200 of unemployment compensation you got in 2020.
 This means you don’t have to pay tax on 2020 unemployment compensation of up to $10,200.
 If you are married, each spouse receiving unemployment compensation doesn’t have to pay tax on unemployment compensation of up to $10,200.
 Amounts over $10,200 for each individual are still taxable.
-If you have already filed your 2020 taxes, the Internal Revenue Service (IRS) suggests that you should not file an amended return at this time and wait for more guidance.
-If you have not yet filed your 2020 taxes, the IRS will soon give updated instructions on how to report unemployment income on your 2020 tax return.
+Learn more on the IRS website if you have already filed your 2020 taxes.
+Learn more at this link if you have not yet filed your 2020 taxes.
 You can ask the Department of Labor to withhold federal and state taxes from your weekly benefit if you’d like.
-Learn more about how unemployment benefits are taxed by federal government and by the State of Vermont.
+For information on Vermont taxes, visit the Vermont Department of Taxes website.

 - Advance Premium Tax Credit – Health insurance subsidies: The American Rescue Plan states that any excess premium tax credits paid in advance to subsidize your health insurance plan are not required to be paid back and are waived.
 This is important for families whose income in 2020 came out to be more than they estimated – for example if they received unemployment or some other benefit that pushed their income up.
 They will not be required to pay back the extra financial help they got in tax year 2020.
 (Also, the legislation caps the percentage of household income that can go toward paying for a health insurance premium at 8.5%.
 This means many Vermonters will be eligible for more financial help to pay for these health plans.)